theupdateframework/go-tuf/README.md

 secure content delivery and updates.
 It protects against various types of supply chain attacks and provides resilience to compromise.

-[go-tuf-metadata](https://github.com/rdimitrov/go-tuf-metadata) is started from the idea of providing a Go implementation of TUF that is heavily influenced by the design decisions made in [python-tuf](https://github.com/theupdateframework/python-tuf).
+[go-tuf-metadata](https://github.com/rdimitrov/go-tuf-metadata) started from the idea of providing a Go implementation of TUF that is heavily influenced by the design decisions made in [python-tuf](https://github.com/theupdateframework/python-tuf).

 ## About The Update Framework